Ranger's

 I’m

-an amateur driver who's invested six years and 570 drag strip
+an amateur driver who's invested eight years and 700+ drag strip

 passes focused on demystifying the techniques for max acceleration